avnet-iotconnect/iotc-mchp-wfi32iot-te-demo/README.md

 intended to be used as a demo.

-The project demonstrates the use of WFI32-IoT board's built-in secure element to connect to IoTConnect and relay the VAV Press and and Ultra-Low Press Click boards.
+The project demonstrates the use of WFI32-IoT board's built-in secure element to connect to IoTConnect and relay the VAV Press Click and Ultra-Low Press Click boards.

 ### Hardware Setup With Sensors

-This can run on a standalone WFI32-IoT board.
+This project can run on a standalone WFI32-IoT board.
-If you wish to add support for telemetry from pressure Clik Boards from the original project, simply follow the instructions at the original project's
-[Adding Extra Sensors](https://github.com/MicrochipTech/WFI32-IoT_Azure_PnP_Demo#adding-extra-sensors-to-the-wfi32-iot-board)
+If you wish to add support for telemetry from pressure Clik Boards, simply follow the instructions at the original project's at [Adding Extra Sensors](https://github.com/MicrochipTech/WFI32-IoT_Azure_PnP_Demo#adding-extra-sensors-to-the-wfi32-iot-board) section to set up the hardware.
-section.

 ### Initial Setup
 * Clone this repo using Got command line:
 ```shell
 git clone --recurse-submodules <http://this/repo/URL>
 ```
-* Install Microchip `MPLAB X` tool chain for embedded code development on 32-bit architecture MCU/MPU platforms (made up of 2 major components)
+* Install Microchip `MPLAB X` toolchain for embedded code development on 32-bit architecture MCU/MPU platforms:

     - [MPLAB X IDE](https://www.microchip.com/mplab/mplab-x-ide)

     - [MPLAB XC32 Compiler](https://www.microchip.com/en-us/development-tools-tools-and-software/mplab-xc-compilers#tabs)

-NOTE: This demonstration project was tested successfully with MPLab X IDE 6.0 and XC32 v4.10, and in general should work with later versions of the compiler as they become available.
+NOTE: This demo was tested successfully with MPLab X IDE 6.0 and XC32 v4.10, and in general should work with later versions of the compiler as they become available.
 If you encounter issues building the project, it is recommended to download XC32 v4.10 from the [MPLAB Development Ecosystem Downloads Archive](https://www.microchip.com/en-us/tools-resources/archives/mplab-ecosystem) (to fall back to the version Microchip successfully tested prior to release).

 ### Project Build

 * Open MPLab X IDE.
+* Load the project from the [firmware/WFI32-IoT_Azure.X](firmware/WFI32-IoT_Azure.) directory with MPLab IDE.
-* Load the project and debug it from the menu via Debug->Debug Project or by clicking the Debug Project button in the toolbar.
+* Debug the project from the menu via Debug->Debug Project, or by clicking the Debug Project button in the toolbar.
 We need to access the mass storage device on the USB interface in order to obtain the device certificate in the next step.
 * Once the device starts running, a mass storage device should appear after some time.
 Note the device certificate in the file *snXXXXXXXXXXXXXXXXXX_device.pem*.
-* Use that device certificate file as an argument to openssl command:
+* Use that device certificate file as an argument to openssl the following command:

 ```shell
 openssl x509 -noout -fingerprint  -inform pem -in path/to/snXXXXXXXXXXXXXXXXXX_device.pem